connorca22/portfolio/README.md

 The target audience for the website is potential employers and recruiters in the web development space.

 ### Tech Stack
-To build this portfolio website I utilised html and css.
+To build this portfolio website I utilised html and css - within CSS I used flexbox and media queries to ensure a responsive design.
 I utilised git for version control, and github as a remote repository.
 Netlify was linked to the Github project in order to deploy the site.

 ### Sitemap
 ![sitemap](images/portfoliositemap.png)